Importance of DORA Metrics for Boosting Tech Team Performance

 What are DORA Metrics?

 DORA metrics, developed by the DevOps Research and Assessment team, are a set of key performance indicators that measure the effectiveness and efficiency of software development and delivery processes.
-They provide a data-driven approach to evaluate the impact of operational practices on software delivery performance.
+DORA metrics are considered core software delivery performance metrics for DevOps teams, serving as essential benchmarks for assessing and improving team and organizational capabilities.

 Four Key DORA Metrics

 • Mean Time to Recover: It measures the time to recover a system or service after an incident or failure in production.
+To calculate time to restore service, locate the timestamp of each incident during a deployment and compare it to the timestamp when the incident was resolved.

 In 2021, the DORA Team added Reliability as a fifth metric.
 It is based upon how well the user’s expectations are met, such as availability and performance, and measures modern operational practices.